 Chalk paints are not great for cabinets but this chalky gives you a smooth matte finish with great coverage and no brush strokes! * READ REVIEW

-*If you like a matte finish, most cabinet paints have different sheen options including flat and satin.
+*If you like matte finishes, most cabinet paints have different sheen options including flat and satin.
 Satin is still someone matte but is more durable than completely flat paint and still gives you great results.

 ☑️ Want to add some serious character to your home while also increasing its value?
 Whether you just moved in or are thinking about selling, don’t forget to download your FREE printable checklist here: The Easiest Ways to Increase Your Home’s Value